William-JosephSimons/freeCodeCamp-Projects/README.md

 # freeCodeCamp-Projects

+## Description

-A collection of all my projects that were required to gain my certificates
+This is a curated collection of all the hands-on projects I completed to earn my freeCodeCamp certifications.